MenloSystems/docker-redmine/README.md

-This Redmine image is based on the [official -/redmine image][1] plus a RAILS_RELATIVE_URL_ROOT patch, support for additional SSL certificates and a pre-installed git-remote plugin.
+This Redmine image is based on the [official -/redmine image][1] plus a RAILS_RELATIVE_URL_ROOT patch, support for additional SSL certificates and pre-installed plugins:

+* git-remote
+* scm-hookhelpers

 RAILS_RELATIVE_URL_ROOT patch
 -----------------------------